hehonghui/android-tech-frontier/others/深入浅出Android 新特性-Transition-Part-2/readme.md

 ---

-So far our analysis of content transitions has only scratched the surface; several important questions still remain.
-How are content transitions triggered under-the-hood?
-Which types of Transition objects can be used?
-How does the framework determine the set of transitioning views?
-Can a ViewGroup and its children be animated together as a single entity during a content transition?
-In the next couple sections, we'll tackle these questions one-by-one.

 目前为止我们对 content transitions 的分析仅仅停留在表面，一些重要的问题仍然没有涉及。 例如 Content Transition 在底层是如何实现的？都有哪些类型的 **Transition** 对象可以使用?框架是如何确定哪些 view 是 transitioning view? 在 content transitions 中一个 **ViewGroup** 和它的子视图能不能当成一个整体 执行动画?下面我们就来一个一个解答这些问题。

----

-##Content Transitions Under-The-Hood

-Recall from the previous post that a Transition has two main responsibilities: capturing the start and end state of its target views and creating an Animator that will animate the views between the two states.
-Content transitions are no different: before a content transition's animation can be created, the framework must give it the state information it needs by altering each transitioning view's visibility.
-More specifically, when Activity A starts Activity B the following sequence of events occurs:(1)

-1. Activity A calls startActivity().

-	a.
-The framework traverses A's view hierarchy and determines the set of transitioning views that will exit the scene when A's exit transition is run.

-	b.
-A's exit transition captures the start state for the transitioning views in A.

-	c.
-The framework sets all transitioning views in A to INVISIBLE.

-	d.
-On the next display frame, A's exit transition captures the end state for the transitioning views in A.

-	e.
-A's exit transition compares the start and end state of each transitioning view and creates an Animator based on the differences.
-The Animator is run and the transitioning views exit the scene.

-2. Activity B is started.

-	a.
-The framework traverses B's view hierarchy and determines the set of transitioning views that will enter the scene when B's enter transition is run.
-The transitioning views are initially set to INVISIBLE.

-	b.
-B's enter transition captures the start state for the transitioning views in B.

-	c.
-The framework sets all transitioning views in B to VISIBLE.

-	d.
-On the next display frame, B's enter transition captures the end state for the transitioning views in B.

-	e.
-B's enter transition compares the start and end state of each transitioning view and creates an Animator based on the differences.
-The Animator is run and the transitioning views enter the scene.

 ---